 - Brush your dog's teeth.
-It might sound ridiculous but it will keep your dog’s breath fresher while reducing plaque and tartar build-up, which can help prevent tooth decay and gum disease.
-Most pet stores stock special finger brushes that you slip over your finger to brush your dog's teeth.
-Special canine toothpastes in appetizing flavors help make the experience a little more enjoyable for your dog.
-Never brush your dog's teeth with a toothpaste developed for people.
+It might sound intimidating, but brushing your dog’s teeth will keep their breath fresher.
+It also reduces plaque and tartar buildup, which can help prevent tooth decay and gum disease.
+Most pet stores stock special finger brushes that slip over your finger to brush your dog's teeth.
+Canine toothpastes in appetizing flavors help make the experience a little more enjoyable for your dog.
+Never brush your dog's teeth with toothpaste developed for people.

 - Consider annual cleanings by your vet.
-Bad breath is more common in older dogs because tartar builds up over the years — unless you have your dog's teeth cleaned regularly.
-Your vet will clean and polish your dog's teeth and check for any problems, such as cavities or tooth damage.
-Your veterinarian may also recommend cleaning under anesthetic to remove heavy tartar.
-This can be more expensive and risky for older animals, but it may be worth it to avoid a serious and possibly life-threatening illness later.
+Bad breath is more common in older dogs because tartar builds up over the years — unless your dog's teeth are cleaned regularly.
+Your vet will clean and polish your dog's teeth and check for any issues, such as cavities or tooth damage.
+Your veterinarian may recommend cleaning under anesthetic to remove heavy tartar; this can be more expensive (and sometimes riskier for older animals), but it may be worth it to avoid a serious and possibly life-threatening illness later.

-If the bad breath persists, visit your vet.
-He or she can assess the condition of your dog's teeth and confirm that this is where the odor is coming from.
+- Rule out other causes of bad breath.
+If your dog’s bad breath is a recent change or you have concerns about your pet’s breath in general, your vet can assess the condition of your dog's teeth to confirm the cause of the smell.
 It's important to rule out other health problems, such as periodontal disease or a kidney or liver disorder.
-Your veterinarian can also advise you as to what steps you should take to maintain your dog's oral and overall health.
+Your veterinarian can also offer advice on ways to maintain your dog's oral and overall health.